How are contest locations selected?

 The SFWGA sets the admission ticket prices for the Premiere,

-hosting band programs and booster organizations each
+The hosting band programs and booster organizations each

 set the admission prices for the remaining contests at

 can't I make a video recording of my son/daughter's performance?

-publishers have the right to control every aspect of the music
+and publishers have the right to control every aspect

+track.
 Recording any aspect of a performance is a violation

 of our license terms, and could result in the revocation

 Preliminary performance times are first posted following